Well-Child Visit: 3 Years

 Sleeping.
 Preschoolers sleep about 10–13 hours a day.
 Most kids this age still take a nap during the day.

 Developing.
-By 3 years, it's common for many kids to:
+By 3 years, most kids:

 5. Update immunizations.
 Immunizations can protect kids from serious childhood illnesses, so it's important that your child get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.